NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 ![](../../meta/resources/TransitiveDependencies/TransitiveVSPMUI.png)

-However, this still does not provide the user with enough detail about how transitive packages originate, therefore we propose the `dotnet nuget why` command.
+However, the Package Manager UI view still does not provide the user with enough detail about how transitive packages originate; for example, transitive dependencies that are brought in by a project are hidden.
+Therefore we propose the `dotnet nuget why` command.

 ## Additional improvements